JosefAssad/SeMaWi-LoRA-early-sketch/README.md

 The LoRa organisation/bruger JSON responses contain further elements not seen in the linked OIO standard: 'note', and 'livscykluskode'.
 PyLoRa implements these elements.

+# The dime tour

+This code is intended to paint a picture rather than for actual use in real world code.
+As such, this section points out the relevant bits. don't worry, there isn't a lot of code.

+Relevant bits:

+1. note the instantiation in client.py of a lora object and a semawi object.
+2. Note how the semawi object has a method indicating lora-awareness; this method pulls it systems from lora into a semawi template.
+3. It doesn't use rabbitmq.
+I did say the code is not complete. :)
+4. Note, separate module for python OIO objects.
+No serious dependencies, very stark python classes.
+The more stark, the more reusable in contexts we cannot predict.
+5. Technically, this code actually works for very limited definitions of the word "works". do not assume it does however.